KC-85/World-Wide-Weather-App/README.md

 ### Typography

-⚠️ INSTRUCTIONS ⚠️

-Explain any fonts and icon libraries used, like **Google Fonts**, **Font Awesome**, etc. Consider adding a link to each font used, the Font Awesome site (if used), or similar icon library.

-⚠️ --- END --- ⚠️

 - [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
 - [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.